Beware the Time Robbers

 Photo by Karin S on Pexels.com

 Secrets, sometimes they are nothing, sometimes they are everything.
 Seek counsel if you need it and trust God.
-He will help guide you through the maze about what to do with them.
-Most important, don’t let the secrets you carry affect you and your mental and emotional health!
+He will help guide you through the maze of what to do with them.
+Most importantly, don’t let the secrets you carry affect you and your mental and emotional health!

 Still recalibrating this week.
 Reposting a fave.